angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Earlier versions of Angular included over seventy built-in directives.
-The community contributed many more, and countless private directives have been created for internal applications.
+The community contributed many more, and countless private directives have been created for internal apps.

 You don't need many of those directives in Angular.
 You can often achieve the same results with the more capable and expressive Angular binding system.